lohith716/Boolean_Retrieval_Model/README.md

-# Boolean-Retrieval-Model
+Boolean-Retrieval-Model
-This project implements a Boolean retrieval model in Python that reads a collection of documents and builds an inverted and positional index, which is used to answer Boolean queries expressed as combinations of terms and Boolean operators and Proximity queries expressed as terms and k (Skip words value).
+This project implements a Boolean retrieval model in Python that reads a collection of documents based on the Indian economy and builds both an inverted index and a positional index.
+These indexes are used to answer:

+Boolean queries using combinations of terms and Boolean operators (AND, OR, NOT)

+Proximity queries using terms and a skip-word value k (e.g., policy reform /5)

-## Methodology
+Methodology
-1. Data Preprocessing for stop words removal, lower case, stemming and removing Unicode.
-2. Built Inverted Index and applied precedence to deal with Boolean queries and tokenization of queries.
-3. Built Positional Index and extracted positional lists for Proximity queries.
-4. Skipped k words mentioned by the query by subtracting positions and extracting the required k-positioned documents
-## Limitations:
+Data Preprocessing: Stop word removal, lowercasing, stemming, and Unicode cleanup

+Inverted Index: Built to support Boolean queries with proper operator precedence

+Positional Index: Built to enable proximity search using term positions

+Proximity Handling: Identifies documents where query terms appear within k words

+Both inverted_index.txt and positional_index.txt files are generated during execution.

+Dataset
+The dataset consists of 30 text documents focused on the Indian economy, covering topics like GDP, inflation, employment, trade, budget policies, and more.
+The documents use overlapping vocabulary to support effective Boolean retrieval.

+Limitations
-• It can run Boolean queries with unlimited "and or not"
+Supports Boolean queries with unlimited use of AND, OR, and NOT

-• It can run with both upper and lower case "and or not"
+Works with both uppercase and lowercase operators

-• It can run complex queries with brackets.
-For eg:
-( psl or t20 ) and ( cricket or rohit or india ) and ( not ( impossible
-or pakistan ) )
+Supports complex nested queries using brackets

-## Usage
+Usage
-• Boolean Queries: spin AND feast
+Boolean Query: growth AND inflation

-• Phrasal Queries: t20 world

-• Proximity Queries: replacement players /9
+Phrasal Query: foreign investment

+Proximity Query: digital economy /7

-## Requirements
+Requirements
 Python 3.6 or later

 pip (Python package installer)

-## Installation
+Installation
-• Download and extract Project
+Download and extract the project files

-• Install all the required Python packages
+Install any required Python packages

-• Run ir_k201895_assignment_01.py file
+Run the script:

+bash
+Copy
+Edit
+python project.py